Alphabetical Plant Listing

 Snowdrops Cultural Requirements

-There is a wide range of companion plants that will bring out the best qualities of your Snowdrops and share their space with a serene balance.
+A wide range of companion plants will bring out the best qualities of your Snowdrops and share their space with a serene balance.
 Make sure you select any ornamental grasses, perennials or shrubs that have the same growing requirements as your Snowdrops.

 • Snowdrops thrive in full sun to part shade.
 They grow particularly well under deciduous trees where exposure to the sun is full in early spring, but gradually changes to part shade as the trees leaf out.